liptao/global-terrorism/README.md

 # Predicting Attack Type in Global Terrorist Events

 ## Overview/Synopsis
 Analyses of terrorist groups and incidents have begun to recognize the evolutionary nature of terrorism, as well as its ability to adapt to counter-terrorism tactics.
-This project is intended to predict the clusters of terrorist attack using attack type, weapon type, target type, terrorist group type.
+This project is intended to predict the clusters of terrorist attack using attack type, weapon type, target type, suicide dummy, month.
+The analysis is performed on 4 countries that have the most frequent attacks: Iraq, Afghanistan, Pakistan, India.

 ## Use
 The product can improve the decision of the global counter terrorism operation.